What are Lingual Braces?

 - Do lingual braces take longer?

 If you are interested in pursuing orthodontic treatment, there are many options to consider.
 The lingual system is a unique option.
+Treatment time with lingual braces are some times shorter.
+Lingual systems with smartwires can move your teeth to the proper position fairly quickly.

 Lingual Braces vs Clear Aligners: Are lingual braces better than Invisalign?